๐Ÿฉน

 operator reviews + marks-applied / dismisses

 Best for: every customer's first week.
-No infrastructure changes needed; review patches in the dashboard, copy bodies into your own change-management process.
+No infrastructure changes needed.

-Same generator, but when Mode = Pull Request the worker opens a PR/MR in *your* repository as soon as the patch is rendered.
-The personal access token (PAT) lives in GCP Secret Manager under a deterministic name (remediation-{tenant_id}-{provider}-pat); only the secret resource name lives in our database.
-PATs never round-trip through the dashboard after the initial paste.
+Same generator, but in Pull Request mode the patch opens a PR/MR in *your* repository as soon as it is rendered.
+The access token is held in a managed secret store rather than our application database, so it survives a database compromise, and it never round-trips back through the dashboard after the initial paste.

 Generator